 These tools articulate the key teaching and caregiving competencies that result in high quality learning experiences for young children.
-The tools are designed for specialists and coaches to capture the presence of key teaching behaviors through classroom observation and use the data to set professional development goals with their teaching staff.
+The tools are designed for specialists and coaches to document teachers’ demonstration of each competency through classroom observation and to use the data to set professional development goals with their teaching staff.
 They can also be used by teachers directly to self-assess their skills, set goals for improvement, and track their progress over time.
 CLI now includes these tools for two age groups: Infant & Toddler and Prekindergarten!

 This version includes high quality caregiving and instructional behaviors that support language and communication, early literacy, cognitive skills, social and emotional development, and physical development for infants and toddlers.
-Teachers can work toward implementation of these behaviors with support of the CIRCLE Infant and Toddler Teacher Training: Play with Me series (free for all teachers).
+Teachers can work toward implementation of these behaviors with support of the CIRCLE Infant and Toddler Teacher Training: Play with Me professional development series (free for all teachers).
 Paper-pencil versions are accessible below.
 The online version includes the Infant & Toddler Classroom Observation Tool (COT) with extensive goal-setting features.
 The Infant & Toddler COT is available for organizations that meet TSR Online eligibility requirements, or who purchase access through the CLI Solutions Group.

 The prekindergarten tool is a key component of the research proven Texas School Ready project, a comprehensive professional development program for preschool teachers.
 The online system includes a built-in goal-setting system allows teachers to work toward specific short-term goals and track their progress.
 The system is well aligned with the Texas Prekindergarten Guidelines and can be used by teachers, school leaders, and intervention specialists to promote effective teaching.

 Click below to access the COT overview public course.
 The course can be viewed online through the CLI Engage website (no login required!)